simple-registry/simple-registry/README.md

 ### Identity (`identity.<identity-id>`)

-- TODO: hash passwords

 - `<identity-id>` (string): The identity ID can be any string.
 It is used to reference the identity in the repository configuration.
 - `username` (string): The username for the identity.
-- `password` (string): The hashed password for the identity.
+- `password` (string): The argon2 hashed password for the identity.

 ### Repository (`repository`)